 In SEO, there are “black hat” techniques and “white hat” techniques.

-Taking inspiration from old Westerns, “black hat” generally refers to tactics that are shady or under-handed; in other words, they’re tactics that violate Google’s terms of service.
+Taking inspiration from old Westerns, “black hats” generally refers to tactics that are shady or under-handed; in other words, they’re tactics that violate Google’s terms of service.
 “White hat” tactics, by contrast, are lawful and ethical; they’re perfectly acceptable by Google’s terms, and are generally accepted as best practices.

-These days, Google is astoundingly good at detecting rank manipulation and penalizing the websites that partake in it.
+These days, Google analytics is astoundingly good at detecting rank manipulation and penalizing the websites that partake in it.

 Black hat SEO tactics, such as utilizing link schemes or spamming content, still exist, and are still utilized by a surprising number of SEO agencies.
 Why?
 Because they work—at least temporarily.
-Using some black hat tactics can grant you a short-term gain, and usually enough to make it seem like you’re seeing beneficial results.
+Using some black hats tactics can grant you a short-term gain, and usually enough to make it seem like you’re seeing beneficial results.

-The problem is, these tactics don’t hold up in the long term.
+The problem is, these tactics don’t hold up in the long terms.
 Eventually, Google will figure out that you’re manipulating your rank artificially, and you’ll receive a hefty penalty as a result.
 Even if Google doesn’t catch on, you’ll likely be using spammy content and spammy links—which can hurt your brand’s reputation.

 If you suspect your SEO agency is using black hat tactics, rather than white hat tactics, you should fire them immediately and work with an SEO agency that might be able to reverse the damage.